A 6.2 magnitude quake slammed close to Pondaguitan on Monday afternoon, according to the U.S. Geological Survey.

 Did you feel it?

 If you felt the earthquake, you can share your experience using the USGS Felt Report form.
-17 people have submitted responses through the agency’s online form, saying they felt light shaking.
-Residents in multiple cities — including San Jose (General Santos City, South Cotabato), Buayan, Panabo and Bato — reported experiencing the quake, according to the USGS DYFI report.
+23 people have submitted responses through the agency’s online form, saying they experienced light shaking.
+Residents in multiple cities — including Buayan, Panabo and Bato — reported feeling the quake, according to the USGS DYFI report.

 Impact and estimated losses